Mike Adams (wide receiver): Professional career

+Pittsburgh Steelers

 Adams was drafted in the seventh round of the 1997 NFL draft by the Pittsburgh Steelers with the 223rd overall pick.
-He played for one season, seeing action in his first six games as a rookie until he suffered a season ending and ultimately career ending knee injury against the Indianapolis Colts on TNT Sunday night football in which he recorded a season high 5 kickoff returns for 123 yards.
-He recorded one career reception for 39 yards against the Tennessee Titans.
+He played for one season, seeing action in his first six games primarily as a kick returner.
+He tore an anterior cruciate ligament in week 6 of his rookie year against the Indianapolis Colts on TNT Sunday night football; a game in which he recorded a season-high five kickoff returns for 123 yards.
+He also recorded one career reception on two targets for 39 yards against the Tennessee Titans that season.

+When he came back to camp in 1998, he still had issues with his knee, reporting pain and swelling that kept him out for the first week and led to little playing time in preseason games.
+He was ultimately cut by the Steelers in late August.

+BC Lions

-The BC Lions signed Adams for the 2000 season, and he played in eight regular season games.
-He caught 23 passes for 355 yards and two touchdowns.
-The Lions went on to win the Grey Cup that season, but Adams did not play in that game due to being drafted by the startup XFL.
-As a result, his name is not on the Grey Cup plaque.
+On April 28, 2000 the BC Lions signed Adams for the 2000 season.
+He played in eight regular season games in which he caught 23 passes for 355 yards and two touchdowns.
+He was released by the Lions on September 22nd, 2000 and the Lions went on to win the Grey Cup that season.

+San Francisco Demons

-Although he was drafted by the San Francisco Demons in the 10th Round of the 2001 XFL draft 75 player overall; he never played for the team due to re-injuring the same knee injured with the Steelers.
+Although he was drafted by the San Francisco Demons in the 10th Round of the 2001 XFL draft as the 75th player overall; he never played for the team due to re-injuring the same knee injured with the Steelers.
+He was placed on their injured reserve on January 18, 2001.

 Later life

 Adams went back to school and earned a bachelor's degree in Applied Learning and Development from the University of Texas in 2009.
 He then earned a master's degree in Curriculum and Instruction from Concordia University in 2011.
 He became a teacher, coach and school administrator in Central Texas.

+Adams became an educator and coach for 17 years in various school districts across the state of Texas.
+Career highlights include serving as assistant head football coach and head boys track coach from 2013-2015 at Manor High School.
+Adams also served as an assistant principal at Manor High in 2015.
+He served as an assistant principal at Canyon High School in New Braunfels, Texas.
+He continued to coach as well, serving as the passing game coordinator and an assistant track coach for Canyon High Athletics from 2021-2023.
+During the 2023-2024 school year, Adams coached his final season of football at Vandegrift High School in Austin, Tx.
+That team was ranked in the top 5 all season in 6A, eventually completing an undefeated regular season record of 10-0.
+Adams currently serves as an assistant principal and campus athletic liaison at Pflugerville Connally High School in Austin, Tx.